AlexanderRacey/2D_Fluid_Simulation/README.md

   - Standalone application present within bin/Debug of build directory

 ## License
 This project is licensed under the MIT license.
-See [LICENSE.md](LICENSE.md) for details.
+See [LICENSE](LICENSE) for details.

+## Credit
+Developed by Alexander Racey